Nottingham pollen forecast - today, tomorrow and the week ahead

 Which pollen types are currently active in Nottingham?

-On 25 June 2026, Grass is the dominant pollen source in Nottingham. alder, birch, hazel, cypress, and willow are not currently active.
+On 16 July 2026, Cypress is the dominant pollen source in Nottingham. grass are also present but at lower levels. hazel, willow, alder, artemisia, and birch are not currently active.

 When is pollen season in Nottingham?